-Other places of interest in Augsburg that I didn’t visit but were advised to me include Augsburg Cathedral, Mozart House, the church of St. Anna, Perlach Tower and Diocesan Museum.
+Other highlights that I didn’t visit but were advised to me include Augsburg Cathedral, Mozart House, the church of St. Anna, Perlach Tower and the Diocesan Museum.

-It is also worth exploring the shopping streets in new town center in Augsburg.
+It is also worth exploring the shopping streets in the new town center of Augsburg.

 Where To Stay In Augsburg

 It is a kind of place that feels rich and royal.
 Naturally, to complete your visit, you would want to stay at a place that matches the wavelength.
 Having said that, there is no better place than a hotel that offers not just luxury, but absolute luxury and my hotel Steigenberger Drei Mohren certainly fit that description.